Louise Dearman: Stage career

-Return to Wicked – Lights, Camera, Malta (2012–2019)
+Return to Wicked and subsequent career (2012–present)

-On 2 August 2012, it was revealed that Dearman would make a comeback to Wicked, but this time in the role of Elphaba, replacing her former co-star Rachel Tucker.
-This made her the first, and as of 2020, only actress to have played both starring roles in the musical.
+On 2 August 2012, it was announced that Dearman would return to Wicked, but as Elphaba, replacing her former co-star Rachel Tucker, marking her the first, and as of 2020, only actress to have played both lead roles in the musical.
 Dearman's opening night as Elphaba was on 29 October 2012.
 She starred alongside Gina Beck as Glinda, with Ben Freeman as Fiyero.
 On 18 November 2013, she was replaced by Dutch actress Willemijn Verkaik in the role, ending her contract with the show.

 On 2 August 2014, Dearman appeared at The Proms in a semi-staged production of the Cole Porter classic Kiss Me, Kate as Lois Lane, accompanied by the John Wilson Orchestra.

 In April 2014, it was announced that Dearman would originate the role of Mrs D in a new musical production of The Water Babies which premiered at Curve theatre in Leicester, alongside fellow West End performers Tom Milner and Lauren Samuels.